-In 2014, executive recruiting firm Burtch Works reported that salaries for data scientists at almost every career level have increased, with the most substantial increase in senior data science manager salaries.
-With high earning potential and increased marketability, Burtch Works’ study showed that in 2015, nearly 88% of data scientists held master’s degrees.
-Pursuing a master’s degree in data science is the next step for many successful data science professionals.
+In 2019, executive recruiting firm Burtch Works reported that salaries for data scientists at almost every career level have increased, with the most substantial increase in senior data science manager salaries… ranging up to $250,000 annually for master’s-prepared professionals at the highest levels.

 Preparing for a Master’s Degree in Data Science in Delaware

-Candidates seeking a master’s degree in data science in Delaware must meet a variety of qualifications, including undergraduate education, related employment experience, and knowledge of fundamental concepts.
-Master’s programs set highly selective admission requirements, and all candidates must possess a diverse skill set, prerequisite courses, high scores on graduate entrance exams, and between 5-7 years of previous employment in the data science field.
+Candidates seeking a master’s degree in data science must meet an intense set of qualifications, including undergraduate education, related employment experience, and knowledge of fundamental concepts.
+Master’s programs set highly selective admission requirements, and all candidates must typically have a diverse skill set, high scores on graduate entrance exams, and between 5-7 years of previous employment in the data science field.

 Undergraduate Degree and Master’s Prerequisite Courses

-Applicants to data science master’s programs are required to meet several minimum qualifications in order to be considered for acceptance.
-These requirements include:
+Applicants to data science master’s programs are required to meet several minimum qualifications in order to be considered for acceptance:

 - Bachelor’s degree in a related field (statistics, computer science, engineering, or applied math)